RF Sensing

 Using radio-antennas for contactless monitoring of cardiac function

-Radio-frequency (RF) antennas are commonly used in MRI to transmit and receive signals from which the MR images are reconstructed.
-Alternatively, RF antennas can be used as external non-contact sensors to sense physiological motion inside the human body.
-This principle is useful in the MRI scanner to detect subject motion, but can also be useful outside of the MRI as a wearable device to measure cardiac or respiratory function.
+Radio-frequency (RF) antennas can be used as external non-contact sensors to sense physiological motion inside the human body.
 When an RF antenna is placed on the body and electromagnetic waves are emitted into the body, a tiny fraction of those waves is scattered back into the antenna.
 The amount of backscattering depends on the properties of the tissue close to the antenna.
-When these properties change due to cardiorespiratory motion, the backscattered RF waves change1–3.
-With a network analyzer, a weak harmonic signal is transmitted into the RF antenna and the backscattering can be quantified.
-An RF antenna can thus be used as a non-invasive motion sensor, the detection principle does not require skin contact and even works when the antenna is in the same room as the moving subject.
+When these properties change due to physiological motion, the backscattered RF waves change 1–3 .
+An RF antenna can thus be used as a non-invasive motion sensor in combination with a detection device such as a network analyzer.

-The aim of the RF Sensing (RFS) project is to measure and assess cardiac biomarkers such as ventricular volume with wearable RF antennas.
+The aim of the RF Sensing (RFS) project is to measure and assess cardiac biomarkers such as ventricular volume with wearable RF antennas to detect deterioration of heart failure.
 By using the same type of RF antennas that are used in MRI, useful physiological information can be derived from MRI scans to improve the precision of our measurements.
-Figure1 shows a prototype of the RFS with a wearable miniature network analyzer and preliminary validation data.
+Figure 1 shows a prototype of the RFS with a wearable miniature network analyzer and preliminary validation data.

 Figure 1: 1a.
 Current RFS prototype (1a and 1b) and preliminary data showing sensitivity to cardiac volume (1c) and atrial pressure (1d).